How to Put Social Media on Your Resume (+Examples)

 Your Address, Your City, Your State – Your Phone Number – Your Email Address

-Finally, a word about social media icons.
+Finally, a word about social media channel icons.
 Some people recommend including those icons on your resume.
 We would urge you to avoid that, for a couple of reasons.
 It’s unnecessary, and usually done to appear trendy.
 Skip the graphics.
 Clean, clear text is important and far more legible, especially if your resume has to be read by an ATS.
 Instead, just write out the social media platform name.

 Clean Up Your Online Presence!